EDD PERSONAL ASSESSMENT

 EDD personal assessment procedures

 The EDD will send a questionnaire to potentially liable individuals.
-The questionnaire will ask if the individual is responsible for the financial matters of the corporation, and it will ask questions to determine if the individual willfully failed to pay the EDD.
-If the EDD makes a determination to assess the individuals, then it will send a letter to the individual indicating that the EDD is proposing an assessment and giving the individual an opportunity to appeal the determination.
+The questionnaire will ask if the individual is responsible for the financial matters of the corporation.
+Secondly, it will ask questions to determine if the individual willfully failed to pay the EDD.
+Furthermore, if the EDD makes a determination to assess the individuals, then it will send a letter to the individual.
+The letter will indicate that the EDD is proposing an assessment and giving the individual an opportunity to appeal the determination.

-If you have questions about EDD audit procedures and tax collections procedures, contact the EDD tax attorneys at Disparte Tax Law for a free, confidential consultation.
+If you have questions about EDD audit procedures and tax collections procedures, contact the EDD tax attorneys at Disparte Tax Law at www.losangelestaxattorney.com for a free, confidential consultation.
+If you have a tax liability you cannot afford to pay you may qualify for an Offer in Compromise.
+An EDD Audit is different than an IRS Audit.
+If you have received an IRS Audit letter, contact our law firm to discuss.